 Fairmont is a very small town located in the state of North Carolina.
 With a population of 2,697 people and two constituent neighborhoods, Fairmont is the 268th largest community in North Carolina.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Fairmont is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Fairmont is a town of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Fairmont who work in sales jobs (10.99%), healthcare suport services (9.38%), and teaching (8.98%).
+Unlike some towns, Fairmont isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Fairmont are a mix of both white- and blue-collar jobs.
+Overall, Fairmont is a town of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Fairmont who work in sales jobs (13.91%), office and administrative support (9.94%), and food service (8.10%).

 Being a small town, Fairmont does not have a public transit system used by locals to get to and from work.

 Fairmont is an extremely ethnically-diverse town.
 The people who call Fairmont home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fairmont residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Fairmont include English, German, Irish, and Scots-Irish.
+Fairmont also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.73% of the town’s residents.
+Important ancestries of people in Fairmont include African, Scots-Irish, English, and Irish.

 The most common language spoken in Fairmont is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and Arabic.